jdhaines/dotfiles/README.md

 |`zM`|Fold All|
 |`zo/zc`|Open and Close a Fold|

 ### Rofi

 - Win key should open rofi launcher

 ### i3

 - Win-h/j/k/l select windows
 - Win-Shift-h/j/k/l move windows
 - Win-e toggle layout
 - Win-shift-q close window
 - Win-enter open terminal (alacritty)

+## Other Notes

+**Lid Switch:** Look in `/etc/systemd/logind.conf` and change the value of the 3 lid values (after uncommenting the line) to `ignore` so that closing the laptop lid doesn't blow up your i3 config.